Onomatopoeia (character): Rebirth

-Onomatopoeia first appeared in the New 52 in the pages of Teen Titans.
-He appears inside a mover's truck on a ferry, the vehicle packed with explosives, seemingly wishing to blow up the ferry.
+As part of New 52, DC Comics' 2011 reboot of its entire monthly comics line, Onomatopoeia appears in Teen Titans, in which he is shown in a mover's truck packed with explosives on a ferry, apparently in a plot to blow up the boat.
 However, Red Arrow arrives on the scene, apprehending him on the ferry and driving the truck into the ocean.
-This was all a part of his plan however, as the fusion bomb in the truck soon detonates in the water, setting off a massive tidal wave that headed straight towards Star City.
+This is later revealed to have been part of part of Onomatopoeia's plan however, as the fusion bomb in the truck soon detonates in the water, setting off a tidal wave that heads for Star City.

-While the arriving Teen Titans and Red Arrow worked to save the city from the incoming tidal wave, Onomatopoeia broke into Queen Industries in the chaos, stealing high-grade weapons.
-As the team eventually saves the city, the serial killer then began to open fire down onto them with the weaponry he stole.
-However, Robin and Kid Flash were able to get around the firing bullets and defeat him.
-Onomatopoeia was among the villains captured by Robin and illegally imprisoned in a secret location.
-He later took part in the prison breakout but was apprehended and imprisoned once more.
+While the arriving Teen Titans and Red Arrow work to save the city from the incoming tidal wave, Onomatopoeia breaks into Queen Industries to steal high-grade weapons.
+As the team eventually saves the city, Onomatopoeia attacks them with the weaponry he stole.
+However, Robin and Kid Flash get around the firing bullets and defeat him.

-Once Robin's illegal prison was discovered, Damian decided to brainwash his prisoners, including Onomatopoeia, into becoming citizens using the magic of Djinn.
-This magic would wear off however once Djinn was imprisoned within her ring by fellow member Roundhouse.
-Because of this, the villains who had been wronged by this band of Titans joined, using their combined wealth to hire Deathstroke to take revenge for them.

-After this plan failed, Onomatopoeia was not long after defeated once again by the Teen Titans and was properly arrested.